 We’re not saying that everyone shouldn’t enjoy a compliment here and there—the defining word in this sentence is need.
 Not needing the approval of others is one of the standout traits of confident women.
 “Highly confident women aren’t living for someone else’s praise.
 They move forward boldly in the direction of their dreams,” writes Mead.
 “If you allow other people’s opinions to be more important than your own, see if you can tap into your own intuition where deep down you know what you need to do.
 Just asking yourself, What do I need right now? can bring greater confidence.”

 One of the most important traits of confident women, this characteristic boils down to a strong sense of self and a willingness to accept one’s flaws.
 Rather than taking things personally and letting negative comments influence self-perception, confident women make it a point to treat themselves with compassion, no matter what the circumstances.
 “When you’re able to see criticism as a reflection of the speaker rather than of you, life becomes less about drama and a lot more about fun,” writes Meads.
 Confident people, she adds, “have learned to feel compassion for themselves and move through feedback with grace.”

-For more on self-confidence and compassion, download Alexis Meads’s guide to greater self-worth, and come back to share your thoughts with us!
+For more on self-confidence and compassion, download Alexis Meads’s guide to greater self-worth.

 This post was originally published on September 19, 2016, and has been updated by Megan Beauchamp.